Top Audio Recording Programs That Don’t Suck!

 3. CakeWalk Sonar

-Cakewalk is another huge name in the DAW world.
+another huge name in the DAW world.
 Running exclusively on PC, Cakewalk’s SONAR program has been around for a long time.
 This program is imminently powerful and is built on Roland technology.

 4. Cockos Reaper